letonkargit/quantumcomputing/README.md

-# quantumcomputing
-To store details on quantum computing
+Welcome to Quantum Computing repo!
+To store the information I collect.